 With all new gauges we got all new sending units.
 None of these ended up fitting without some sort of adaptor.
 The original gas tank sending unit uses a much larger diameter hole in the tank, but Stewart Warner sells an adapter kit: basically

 Just to see how gauges would fit into the dash at all and whether new sending units would work, we had gone to one of the local discount autoparts stores and bought the cheapest mechanical temperature gauge we could find.
 That sending unit fit

 That left just the oil pressure sending unit.
 The big problem there was how to get the old sending unit out.
 It didn't look like it should cause any trouble, but it was almost impossible to get a wrench on.
 Once you did, you could move the wrench

 The main floor of the cab is wood.
 You have to remove this to get access to the battery, the brake master cylinder or parts of the transmission.
 There's another removable metal panel across the lower front of the cab between the firewall and this

 Choke/Throttle Rod Connectors

 Our first attempt to remedy this was to install set screws in the sleeves: you can just barely see one set screw by the yellow arrow in the picture.
-The original circuit breaker and ignition resistor is at the red arrow and the green arrow points to the cowl vent ratchet.
+The original circuit breaker and ignition resistor is at the green arrow and the red arrow

 This wasn't too successful, probably because we didn't have suitable taps for such shallow holes.
 We tried to squeeze the sleeves to make them tighter, but that didn't get us anywhere.
 We ended up using RTV to hold one pair of rods together

 Front Turn Signals/Parking Lamps